LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

 ## Configuration

-In order to enable the structured content via AC features and site settings, please contact your LivePerson representative.
+In order to enable structured content, please contact your LivePerson representative.

 ### Prerequisites